KNCT-KPC/RapidHouse/doc/source/rapidconfig.rst

 level
 	A level of the log.
-	You should set either "log" or "info". file
+	You should set either "info" or "debug". file
 	A PATH of the log file of RapidHouse.